 Will you stick with your tried-and-true homeschool curriculum?
 Or try something new?

-We’re going into our eighth year of using Sunlight as our main open-and-go homeschool curriculum.
-However, each year I make time during homeschool planning to carefully evaluate whether we want to continue.
+We’re going into our ninth year of using Sunlight as our main open-and-go homeschool curriculum.
+However, I make time during homeschool planning each year to carefully evaluate whether we want to continue.

 And honestly, we’ve struggled with Math options.
-To date we’ve tried Singapore Math, Mathseeds, Horizons Math, and Teaching Textbooks.
-My eleven-year-old wants to try Math U See for sixth grade, so I already ordered it.
+To date, we’ve tried Singapore Math, Mathseeds, Horizons Math, and Teaching Textbooks.
+Last year, my sixth grader wanted to try Math U See.
+It worked well, so we will also continue with that for seventh grade.

 If this is your first year homeschooling, your homeschool planning sessions should include reviewing different curriculum options.
 You might want to consider reviewing several before making your final decision.